controlecidadao/samantha_ia/README.md

 🚀 **Future improvements:**
 <br>

+* Add a scatterplot for displaying the semantic diversity of the topics covered in the model response.
+* Add Retrieval-Augmented Generation (RAG) feature
 * Try other lightweight offline Speech-to-Text libraries with better speech recognition accuracy.
-* Add Retrieval-Augmented Generation (RAG) feature
 * Refactor the code to make it more manteinable.
 <br>